 Most fundraising activities are conducted or processed through the SBVC Foundation.
 The activities are approved by its foundation board working closely with the SBVC administration to ensure that activities are appropriate and in keeping with the missions of both the foundation and SBVC.
+The executive board includes the president of the college (secretary) and the director of Fiscal Services.

+Analysis and Evaluation

-The executive board includes the president of the college (secretary) and the director of Fiscal Services.External audits conform to governmental accounting standards; the audits demonstrate the financial integrity of the institution.
+External audits conform to governmental accounting standards; the audits demonstrate the financial integrity of the institution.